Stuck Song Syndrome

 At the time, I was already carrying so much self-doubt that those words cut deeper than I wanted them to.

-By my final year, the talent show felt like my last chance.
+By my final year, the talent show felt like my last chance to prove something - maybe not to others, but to myself..

-I told myself, If I don’t get in, so what?
-At least I’ll leave knowing I tried.
+I told myself, If I don’t get in, that's okay.
+At least I’ll know I tried.

-We auditioned again - the same group, without the girl who had made that comment - performing the same song that hadn’t been selected before.
+We auditioned again - the same group, minus the girl who had made that comment - performing the same song that hadn’t been selected before.

 This time, we got in.

-And for the first time, I also auditioned for a solo.
+And for the first time, I also gathered the courage to audition for a solo.

 That year, only two solos were chosen… and one of them was mine (basically my “mic drop” moment - except I had to hand the mic back after :p).

 At home, practising for my solo wasn’t always easy.
-My younger brother would try to actively sabotage me - switching off the mic, screaming to disrupt me, minimising and mocking me.
-It was a reminder that the challenges weren’t only at school, but sometimes in my own home.
+My brother would switch off the mic, shout to disrupt me, or minimise and mock me while I sang.
+It was a painful reminder that the challenges weren’t only at school, but also in my own home.

 Then, on the very morning of the final show, I woke up with a horrible sore throat and almost considered pulling out.
-But I refused to let my group mates - or myself - down.
-I pushed through.
+But I couldn’t bring myself to let my group or myself down, and so I pushed through.
 Backstage, my partner was there with warm water and endless encouragement, hyping me up before both the school show and the final.
-And though my brother later tried to convince my mom that I had “screwed up” during the school show I had proof I hadn’t, thanks to a recording my partner had taken of the whole thing.
+And although my brother later told my mum that I had messed up during the school show, I had proof I hadn’t, thanks to a recording my partner had taken of the whole thing.

-My mom and sister encouraged me to choose the song for my solo, and my mom even had an outfit stitched for the night.
-My family came to watch, and I was grateful to see them in the audience.
-But more than anything, I knew the real journey of getting there - the countless practices despite my brother’s sabotages, the comparisons I had endured, and the rumours that tried to undermine me - was something I had carried on my own.
-And that made stepping into the lights feel all the more powerful.
+My mum and sister encouraged me to choose the song for my solo, and my mum even had an outfit stitched just for the night.
+When I saw my family in the audience, I felt deeply happy and grateful, but I also knew that this journey - the comparisons, the rumours, the quiet battles I endured at home without any intervention - was something I had carried and overcome within myself, and that made stepping onto the stage feel all the more powerful.

-Support may appear or fade, but the strength you build within yourself is what lasts.
-True confidence doesn’t announce itself; it shows up quietly, in the moments you choose to rise anyway.
+Support may appear or fade, but the strength you cultivate within yourself is what lasts.
+Confidence doesn’t have to shout; it can show up quietly, in the moments you choose to rise anyway.

 Reigniting The Lost Spark